BilkentCompGen/lcpan/README.md

 Program:
 - `-vg`: Constructs a variation graph using a reference genome and VCF.
 In this mode, the initial partitioning is done with LCP, and each segment is further divided into sub-segments if variations are present.
 - `-vgx`: Constructs an expanded variation graph using a reference genome and VCF.
 In this mode, each variation is represented by an alternative arc, which connects the latest non-overlapping LCP core to the first LCP core afterward.
-- `-lbdg`: Constructs a variation graph using an LCP-spaced de Bruijn graph.
-This mode generates a compact graph representation based on de Bruijn graph principles.

 Options: